SpirosDR1/Qubex-PQC-Benchmarks/Qubex_Genesis_Framework.md

   signature) to the Qubex Verification API in parallel with their existing flow.
 Nothing in their production path changes; Qubex runs alongside as an observer.
-- **Duration:** 60 days, free.
+- **Duration:** 60 days, at no cost to the partner — one of a limited number of Phase 1 slots we're running personally, end to end.
 A fixed window, not open-ended — long enough to see real traffic patterns (including peak-load variance), short enough that both sides know when the decision point arrives.
 - **Outcome:** measured latency and throughput data, and an honest assessment of fit — including where it doesn't fit yet.
 At the end of the 60 days, we make a concrete call together: move to Phase 2, or